Layr-Labs/eigenda/api/docs/node.md

 ### Blob
-In EigenDA, the original blob to disperse is encoded as a polynomial via taking different point evaluations (i.e. erasure coding).
+In EigenDA, the original blob to disperse is encoded as a polynomial via taking taking different point evaluations (i.e. erasure coding).
 These points are split into disjoint subsets which are assigned to different operator nodes in the EigenDA network.
 The data in this message is a subset of these points that are assigned to a